muniworth/fp-onboarding/FunctionalProgramming/README.md

             (x2, s3) -> case runState rand s3 of
                 (x3, s4) -> ((x0, x1, x2, x3), s4)
 ```
 Yikes!
-Often, we want implicit threading of state between state actions, but
+Usually we want the state to implicitly thread between state actions, but
 here we suffer manual plumbing of the state value.
 Following good programming
 practice of abstracting out duplicate code, let's write a function `bind` that
 automatically threads state: